trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > We are built as gene machines, and nurtured as meme machines, but we have the power to turn against our creators.
 We, alone on Earth, can rebel against the tyrannyof the selfish replicators.

 ### Chapter Summary:
 The Important part of a gene is that it is self-replicating when in the right environment -the key insight is that this applies to things other than genes as well.
 Dawkins calls these memes, from memetics - in other words things that imitate.
-Memes can exist in human brains, or any other system capable of copying information around and are simply a phenomenon of information that is really good at manipulating the system to propagate and copy it.
+Memes can exist in human brains, or any other system capable of copying information around and are simply a phenomenon of information that is  good at manipulating the system to propagate and copy it.
 In humans - the whole of culture and language can be thought of as memes.
 Memes can, much like genes, form complexes that work together very well in transmitting themselves and so - much like bodies - form concrete almost physical systems, that propagate themselves very nicely.
 Religions and all the Ritual and stuff attached to it, are one example for such memeplexes.
-In the end though, even though there exists memes and genes that are programming and nurturing and controlling us for their own selfish purposes, we have the power to break lose from these constraints and invent things that are truly not-selfish and truly altruistic.
+In the end though, even though there exists memes and genes that are programming and nurturing and controlling us for their selfish purposes, we have the power to break lose from these constraints and invent things that are truly not-selfish and truly altruistic.

 ## Chapter 12 - Nice Guys Finish First